GenoJ83/GenoJ83/README.md

 # 👋 Hey there, I'm Geno Joshua!

-Welcome to my GitHub portfolio!
+ to my GitHub portfolio!
 I'm a **researcher and tech enthusiast** from Kampala, Uganda, passionate about blending **technology, sustainability, and innovation** to solve real-world challenges.
 Explore my projects to see how I’m shaping the future, one commit at a time!

 ---